byn9826/trains-form/README.md

 1. Render forms directly by configs.
 2. Easily switch forms between view and edit mode.
 3. Built-in validations.
+4. Ability to customize all title and error messages.

 ## How to use
 [Complete demos & examples](https://byn9826.github.io/trains-forms)